calaldees/teachingWorkshops/teacherEducation/_sessions.md

     * NCCE [Quick Reads](https://blog.teachcomputing.org/tag/quickread/)

-KSQ 3: What is a teacher?
+SQ 3: What is a teacher?
 -------------------------

 Beginning to identify values and ideals, core knowledge and essential characteristics of successful teachers